whiprandolph/bestseller/Part 2 - Why Are We So Lost/14 - The Endless Predation Must End.md

 This story was transformative for me.
 The Nootka lived without child sexual assault until they encountered an unhealthy nation.
 This taught me that it is possible for a whole nation to have _zero_ child sexual assault.

-I knew child rape was bad, but why was it so bad that it would "[shake] the centrepost of all creation" and "[threaten] the here and now as well as the past and future?"
+I knew child rape was vile, but why was it so bad that it would "[shake] the centrepost of all creation" and "[threaten] the here and now as well as the past and future?"

 Healthy nations see any disrespect as a cultural wound that affects everybody, and the Nootka recognized that this child rape was a severe disrespect and therefore a severe cultural wound.
 If this disrespect wasn't fully addressed, everything was at risk, and nothing would be safe.

 The Nootka soon allied with neighboring groups and successfully killed all of these conquistadors.
 They saw how important it was to their nation's survival to protect themselves from predators.[xxx-daughters of copper woman|p79]

 This taught me the importance of maintaining that internal baseline of mutual respect.
-As the stories of widespread child abuse in unhealthy nations show, once a nation allows disrespect and tolerates selfish predators, there is no end to the trouble.
+As the stories of widespread child abuse in unhealthy nations show, once a nation allows disrespect and tolerates predators, predatory behavior becomes normalized.

 ### What Is It Like to be Conquered?
 And What Does That Have to Do With Me?